 - Social media

-- Tech-related spaces and communities (Github, StackOverflow, Reddit, etc)
+- Online tech-related spaces and communities (Github, StackOverflow, Reddit, etc)

-We’ll dwell on each of these venues further in the article.
+We’ll dwell on the top destinations for recruiters further in the article.

 - The last three to five years of job responsibilities